iBaby M8 2K Review

 Ease of Use

-To set up the monitor, you need to download the app and plug the USB end of the charger cord into your device, then follow the steps on the screen, or alternatively, after the camera is plugged in and the app is downloaded, you can scan a QR code with the camera from your phone for a faster set-up process.
+To set up the monitor, you need to download the app and plug the USB end of the charger cord into your device, then follow the steps on the screen.
+Alternatively, after the camera is plugged in and the app is downloaded, you can scan a QR code with the camera from your phone for a faster set-up process.
 There are voice prompts to guide the entire set-up process.
 It's astonishingly easy to follow.
 The app is simple and easy to navigate, even though there are loads of features and menus to shuffle through.
 When we set it up, it required a new app on day two, and then we couldn't connect to the old app or the new app.
 We also experienced significant camera lag when moving it around.
 These instances hurt its overall ease of use score.

 Battery Life